adamschmideg/coffeescript-eclipse/devjournal.md

 If I I have serialization in the workflow, it writes an error: "constraint is INVALID for context Block and type Body" (it's written by `org.eclipse.xtext.serializer.analysis.GrammarConstraintProvider.getConstraints`).
 If I even set `generateDebugData` in it, a NPE is thrown.

+# Use coffee lexer for cakefile
+The generated tokens seem to have a different integer value for coffee and cakefile.